Burning books: the Great Fire of London

 Yet practical considerations, including property claims, and the need to rehouse and reemploy thousands, ensured that the medieval street plan largely remained.
 Even the new stone buildings retained much of the shape and function of their razed forebears.
 The hope of the new, continental city does, of course, have at least one striking imprint on the cityscape – Sir Christopher Wren’s baroque St Paul’s, rebuilt with a new library chamber and granted special funds to restock its shelves.

-Night at the library: books of hope and fear will be taking place in Senate House, London on Friday 18 November.
+Night at the library: books of hope and fear took place at Senate House, London on Friday 18 November 2016.